timescale/docs/api/_hyperfunctions/stats_agg-one-variable/stats_agg.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: aggregate
   aggregates:
     - stats_agg() (one variable)
 api_details:
-  summary: >
+  summary: |
-    This is the first step for performing any statistical aggregate calculations.
+    This is the first step for performing any statistical aggregate calculations on one-dimensional data.
+Use `stats_agg` to create an intermediate aggregate (`StatsSummary1D`) from your data.
+This intermediate form can then be used by one or more accessors in this group to compute final results.
+Optionally, multiple such intermediate aggregate objects can be combined using [`rollup()`](#rollup) or [`rolling()`](#rolling) before an accessor is applied.

-    Use `stats_agg` to create an intermediate aggregate from your data.
-This intermediate form can then be used by any accessor on this page to compute a final result.
+    `stats_agg` is well suited for creating a continuous aggregate that can serve multiple purposes later.
+For example, you can create a continuous aggregate using `stats_agg` to calculate average and sum.
+Later, you can reuse the same `StatsSummary1D` objects to calculate standard deviation from the same continuous aggregate.
   signatures:
     - language: sql
       code: |